scalamolecule/molecule/db/compliance/jvm/src/test/scala/molecule/db/compliance/test/authorization/AUTHORIZATION_MODEL.md

 These layers build on each other, providing progressively finer control.

+**Note:** Raw SQL actions (rawQuery, rawTransact) operate **outside** these 4 layers and only check role-level permissions.

 ---

 ## Core Principles

-1. **Public entities (no roles) are unrestricted** - Entities with no roles can be accessed by anyone with all 6 actions (query, subscribe, save, insert, update, delete) without authentication
+1. **Public entities (no roles) are unrestricted** - Entities with no roles can be accessed by anyone with all 5 actions (query, save, insert, update, delete) without authentication
 2. **Roles define baseline capabilities** via action traits (Layer 1)
 3. **Action grants ADD capabilities** to specific roles (Layer 2 - additive, per-role)
 4. **Attribute restrictions NARROW access** from entity baseline (Layer 3 - restrictive)
 5. **Attribute update grants ADD capabilities** to specific roles for specific fields (Layer 4 - additive, per-role)
-6. **All 6 actions must be available** - For role-restricted entities, combined roles and grants must provide access to all 6 actions
+6. **All 5 actions must be available** - For role-restricted entities, combined roles and grants must provide access to all 5 actions
 7. **User authenticates as ONE role** at a time (for role-restricted entities)
 8. **No magic roles** - all roles follow same rules
 9. **One entity = one database table** (no entity variations)